tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 # User Authentication {#chapter-user}
 Most web applications ask users to sign up and register, so that they can manage their account and have access to special features.
 For Rango, we want to control what actions are available to different users.
 Therefore, this next part of the tutorial aims to get you familiar with the basic user authentication mechanisms provided by Django.
 We'll be using the `auth` app provided as part of a standard Django installation, located in package `django.contrib.auth`.
-According to the [Django documentation on authentication](https://docs.djangoproject.com/en/2.1/topics/auth/), the application provides the following concepts and functionality.
+According to the [Django documentation on authentication](https://docs.djangoproject.com/en/2.1/topics/auth/), the app provides the following concepts and functionality.

 - The concept of a *User* and the *User* Model.
 - *Permissions*, a series of binary flags (e.g. yes/no) that determine what a user may or may not do.